Tags Deployment

 Step 2 - Create API Step(s)

-For each unique event that you wish to profile/add custom decisioning on, you should create API steps.
-For example, if you are looking to profile Logins and Payments, add API steps called Login and Payment respectively.
+For each unique event that you wish to add custom decisioning on, you should create and deploy API steps in your journey.
 Assign appropriate event types for each of these and whatever rules and additional decisioning logic you see fit.

 Step 3 - Implement Tags on your Application Frontend

-1. Add the script to your page
+a.
+Add the script to your page

 Your application will need to import the tags from your Profiling Tags Step.
-The most straightforward means of doing this is to add it as a script tag to your application's head:
+The most straightforward means of doing this is to add it as a script tag to your application's head.

-<script type="text/javascript" src="https://aps.your-domain.com/dwn_profiling.js"></script>
+<script type="text/javascript" src="https://aps.yourhost.com/yourlistenurl.js"></script>

-2. Create a new Profiling Instance
+b.
+Create a new Profiling Instance

 // On page load